Dividing Property In CT Divorce

 Connecticut is not a community property state.
 Marital property is distributed in a manner that the court finds fair but not necessarily equal.
 The court may assign to either spouse all or any part of the estate of the other.
 At PARRINO|SHATTUCK PC, our Westport lawyers guide clients through the property division process of divorce to achieve a fair distribution.

-According to Connecticut law, the family court is responsible for equitably distributing all of the assets and liabilities of both spouses, whether assets or liabilities are owned jointly or individually.
+According to Connecticut Family law, family law court is responsible for equitably distributing all of the assets and liabilities of both spouses, whether assets or liabilities are owned jointly or individually.
 The family court may distribute a variety of property interests, including:

 This list is not all-inclusive.
 We guide our clients in performing due diligence to discover, identify, and value all assets and liabilities of the marriage.
 We often advise our clients to engage the services of competent experts to perform asset valuations and forensic accounting.
 Our role may include the negotiation or litigation of conflicts regarding the inclusion or exclusion of assets in the marital estate, as well as the valuation of those assets and the potential distribution of those assets between spouses.